pluralsight/pando/CONTRIBUTING.md

 ## Code of Conduct

-Pando has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Pando has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## A large spectrum of contributions

-There are many ways to contribute to Pando; code contribution is one aspect of it.
+While writing code is one aspect of contributing to Pando, there are many ways to contribute.
 For instance, documentation improvements are as important as code changes.

 ## Your first Pull Request